A local’s guide to Copenhagen

 - The only people who use those electric scooters now crowding the bike lanes and sidewalks are tourists and teenage boys.
 Everyone else thinks they’re lazy and silly at best, a menace at worst.

 - That said, if you’re going to ride a bike (and you should), please learn the proper hand signals and use them.
+And support local businesses by renting from a neighborhood shop.

 - Smorrebrod is for lunch only.